mlhaufe/brevity/README.md

 const ys = Cons(1, Cons(2, Cons('3', Nil)))
 // TypeError: Guard mismatch on property 'head'.
 Expected: Number, got: "3"
 ```

+Note that in `ListData(Number)` it does not require the self reference as an explicit argument.

 ### Derived properties